mobile-michel/json-sandbox/src/index.md

 ---
-title: Home
+title: JSON bases
-layout: home
+layout: base
 ---
-This is the home page.
+Object: {"key": "value"}
+Array: ["value1", "value2"]

+- A key is always a string
+- A value can be: string, number, object, array, true/false, null